Waldron College of Health and Human Services

 What is the application deadline?

-- All applicants wishing to apply for a graduate assistantship position are strongly encouraged to apply well before the March 1 deadline.
-Applicants for either program are eligible to apply.
+- All applicants wishing to apply for a graduate assistantship position are strongly encouraged to apply early February.
+Applicants for full time study are eligible to apply.

 - Applications are accepted at any time and until programs are full.
 We will begin reviewing applications at the end of January.

 Will you review my application if most, but not all, of my materials are in?